DiddiLeija/DiddiLeija.github.io/my_story.md

 On **December, 2020**, I tooked several [Python courses on Spanish](http://capacitateparaelempleo.org) \(yeah, Spanish is my native language\) to certificate and extend my knowledge.
 That's where I found the power of GUIs (Graphical User Interfaces) with Python...
-Since that, I haven't stopped of making GUIs.
+Since that, I haven't stopped making GUIs.

 ****